Essential knee terminology

 Synovectomy is a surgical procedure to remove excessive joint lining (synovium).

-Synovial chondromatosis is a rare disease where the joint lining (synovium) proliferates and produces loose bits of cartilage that can float around in the joint.
+Synovial chondromatosis is a rare disorder where the joint lining (synovium) proliferates and produces a benign proliferation of synovial tissue and bits of cartilage.

-Synovial fluid is the fluid washing the inside of the joint, secreted by the synovium - the cells of the joint lining.
+Synovial fluid is the fluid lubricating the inside of any synovial joint, and it is secreted by the synovium (the cells of the joint lining).

 Synovial joints are movable joints that contain a lubricating fluid called synovial fluid and have articular cartilage to keep the ends of the moving bones separate from each other.

-The synovial membrane is the thin cell lining around the inside of lubricated joints.
+The synovial membrane is the cellular lining around the inside of lubricated joints.

 A synovial plica is an infold of the joint lining or synovium - it is a normal anatomical structure but can sometimes become problematic.